alexscott64/woulder/README.md

 ## Dark Mode

-Woulder supports dark mode with automatic persistence:
+woulder supports dark mode with automatic persistence:

 - Toggle via the Settings icon in the header
 - Preference saved to localStorage